Vyshnavi0609/MicrosoftTEAMS/README.md

 The application asks the user if they want to initiate or join a call in the landing page.
 An initiator of the call is asked to enter a username which serves as a unique authentication factor.
 The joiner has to use the same username to join the call.
 Once both the parties enter the call they can chat and have a video call.
 A mute audio , mute video functionality is also present .

+## Implementation of the central theme - Agile methodology

+Used agile scrum methodology to solve the challenge.
+Divided the problem statements into various deliverables , each to be met in a sprint.

+Sprint 1 --  Design : Used wireframes to design the application Sprint 2 --  Build : Used the WebRTC API's for the video calling application Sprint 3 --  Adapt : Incorporated the surprise feature